-Top 2 Deadly Causes of Construction Accidents
+Top Causes of Deadly Construction Accidents

 According to the Occupational Safety & Health Administration, 3,929 construction workers died on the job in 2013.
 Two hazards were responsible for approximately 50 percent of all those deaths.

 OSHA explains that falls accounted for 294, or 36.9 percent, of the fatalities.
 The second most common cause of accident was “struck by object” incidents, which killed 82 workers.
 The U.S. Department of Labor holds that all of those deaths were preventable through proper safety training and correct use of equipment.